jesskongg/sparty/README.md

 # sparty
 ## Introduction
-Sparty is a web application that provides real-time jukebox rooms where a user can join and suggest songs into a queue from Spotify and everyone else can vote up which songs in the queue they want to hear next.
-The application will pick the song with the most votes to play.
+Sparty is a web application where users join virtual rooms, add songs to a playlist, and vote on songs.
+The song with the most votes is automatically played next.

 ## Overview of Design